Ultrasound - Prostate

 Wear comfortable, loose-fitting clothing.
 You may need to remove all clothing and jewelry in the area to be examined.

 You may need to change into a gown for the procedure.

-You may be instructed to avoid taking blood thinners, such as aspirin, for seven to 10 days prior to the procedure if a biopsy is planned.
+You may be instructed to avoid taking blood thinners, such as aspirin, for seven to 10 days prior to the procedure and to take antibiotics if a biopsy is planned.
 An enema may be taken two to four hours before the ultrasound to clean out the bowel.

 What does the equipment look like?

 Ultrasound machines consist of a computer console, video monitor and an attached transducer.
 The transducer is a small hand-held device that resembles a microphone.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out inaudible, high-frequency sound waves into the body and listens for the returning echoes.
 The same principles apply to sonar used by boats and submarines.

 The technologist applies a small amount of gel to the area under examination and places the transducer there.
 The gel allows sound waves to travel back and forth between the transducer and the area under examination.
 The ultrasound image is immediately visible on a video monitor.
 The computer creates the image based on the loudness (amplitude), pitch (frequency), and time it takes for the ultrasound signal to return to the transducer.
 It also considers what type of body structure and/or tissue the sound is traveling through.

 For ultrasound procedures such as transrectal exams that require insertion of an imaging probe, also called a transducer, the device is covered and lubricated with a gel.

 Ultrasound imaging uses the same principles as the sonar that bats, ships, and fishermen use.
 When a sound wave strikes an object, it bounces back or echoes.
 By measuring these echo waves, it is possible to determine how far away the object is as well as its size, shape, and consistency.
 This includes whether the object is solid or filled with fluid.